You are here

 In 1996, St. Ann's opened Faith House to address the critical housing need for local mothers and their children who were experiencing homelessness.
 In 2013, we opened Hope House, a new housing unit and expansion of our supportive housing model.

-Our Faith House program is housed in a standalone building on St. Ann's campus and includes eight private 1-bedroom apartments with a shared kitchen and living areas.
+Our Faith House program is housed in a standalone building on St. Ann's campus and includes eight private one-bedroom apartments with a shared kitchen and living areas.
 Faith House participants receive access to all of St. Ann's supportive services, but in a more independent setting.

 Residents of St. Ann's new Hope House program live in large, single-family units on the first floor of St. Ann's main building and share kitchens, bathrooms and living spaces.
 As in Faith House, residents have access to our wrap-around support services, in addition to 24-hour supervision and mentoring.